Last updated November 14, 2025

 Embracing “the Change”

-Perimenopause, by the way, refers to the phase of life when a woman first begins to experience hormonal shifts.
-It culminates in the menopause.
-This typically occurs around the age of 51 in the U.S. and which doctors define as the lack of menstrual periods for 12 months.
+Perimenopause, by the way, refers to the phase of life when a woman begins to experience hormonal shifts, culminating in menopause.
+Menopause typically occurs around age 51 in the U.S. and is defined by doctors as the absence of menstrual periods for 12 consecutive months.

 Perimenopause can start as early as age 35 and reach well into your 50s.
 For most women, the transition takes about four to seven years.
 But some unlucky women can have menopausal symptoms for over a decade, according to menopause research, and others may experience a sudden menopause earlier due to surgery or illness.